Ax0ne2/livemeomg/readme.md

 This is a simple script designed to allow you to see current active broadcasts on LiveMe.

-Development is discussed on [TheCoder's Discord Server](https://discord.gg/A5p2aF4) along with feedback from users.
+If you find an issue or want to discuss enhancements, please create an Issue Ticket.

 ## Getting Started

-Just download this script to your computer and run the included html page.
+Just download this script to your computer, extract and open ```index.html``` page.

 ## Authors